kathytafel/nsspain2024/README.md

 # nsspain2024
-Resources for my talk "How to do things with words"
+Resources for my talk "How to do things with words" Sept 18, 2024

+## Source Material
 - [Initial conversations with ChatGPT](conversation.md)
 - [ChatGPT's summary of that conversation](summary_by_chatGPT.md)
 - [Errant Rambling](errant_rambling.md)